Anuj2799/searchbar_animation/README.md

 #### hintText:
 - HintText helps to set the hint value for the search box for instance "Search Here.."

-#### searchBarColour:
+#### searchBoxColour:
-- SearchBarColour helps to give the background colour of whole search box.
+- SearchBoxColour helps to give the background colour of whole search box.

 #### buttonColour:
 - ButtonColour is use to give the background colour to the button.